Posted by: worddreams | July 14, 2009

 You don’t know me.
 I understand that.
 So why would you trust my message?
 How do you know I’m a good writer with helpful suggestions?
 I decided to check with the professionals to see if my internet appearance conveys competence, achievement–you know, that I appear to be the writer I am.

-I checked with Jordan McCollum (virtually), a guest blogger on the website of literary agent Nathan Bransford.
+I checked with Jordan McCollum (virtually), a guest blogger on the website of (former) literary agent Nathan Bransford.
 Here’s his feedback:

 The Top 7 Things Every Aspiring Author’s Website Must Have